shamikasmruthis/space-travel-service/README.md

 Users are routed based on their destination selection.

-To test branching, select a destionation, check answers and click "Accept and Send" button.
+To test branching, select a destination, check answers and click "Accept and Send" button.
 It will take you to a destination-specific confirmation page.

 ## Built With